- Prep Time:

 Living in Houston with its large Vietnamese population, it’s easy to find numerous restaurants that offer great beef pho at very reasonable prices.
 However, I find that getting good chicken pho is harder to come by.
 Restaurant versions have been disappointing so I have had to rely on making special requests to my mother when I need a fix.

-Finding this chicken pho recipe from Food and Wine may change that.
+However, finding this Food and Wine chicken pho recipe may change that.
 I liked the cooking method of using a whole chicken to make the broth and shredding the meat for the finished soup.
 I changed the aromatics and spices to be closer to my mother’s version and couldn’t be happier with the results.
 It’s a chicken pho I would be proud to serve my own mother.

 What is pho?